jonlld/the-amazing-math-machine/notes.md

 - Show score and highscore DONE
 - Allow click to restart game DONE
-- Allow click to change game mode TODO
+- Allow click to change game mode DONE

 5. Other